Stochastic homogenization of the Keller-Segel chemotaxis system: Abstract

 \section{Abstract}

-In this paper, we focus on the one-dimensional Keller-Segel chemotaxis system in a random heterogeneous domain.
-We assume that the corresponding diffusion and chemotaxis coefficients are given by stationary ergodic processes, and apply methods pertaining to stochastic two-scale convergence to derive the homogenized macroscopic equations.
-Special attention is paid to developing efficient numerical schemes for approximating the homogenized asymptotic coefficients.
+In this paper, we focus on the Keller-Segel chemotaxis system in a random heterogeneous domain.
+We assume that the corresponding diffusion and chemotaxis coefficients are given by stationary ergodic random fields and apply stochastic two-scale convergence methods to derive the homogenized macroscopic equations.
+In establishing our results, we also derive {\it a priori} estimates for the Keller-Segel system that rely only on the boundedness of the coefficients; in particular, no differentiability assumption on the diffusion and chemotaxis coefficients for the chemotactic species is required.
+Finally, we prove the convergence of a periodization procedure for approximating the homogenized macroscopic coefficients. \\